Sabitha Indra Reddy: Early life

+Career

+Indra Reddy started her political career with the Indian National Congress and in 2009 became the first acting woman Home Minister of a state in India, serving until 2013.

+She held the position of Mines and Geology Minister in the earlier government of Andhra Pradesh from 2004 to 2009.
+After winning the 2018 Telangana Legislative Assembly Election she joined Bharat Rashtra Samithi in 2019.

 2000 by-elections

-She was pushed into politics through this election as her husband had passed away.
-In this election, she contested on a Congress ticket from Chevella MLA constituency against KLR who is an industrialist and politician.
-In this election, through her husband's name, the sympathy of his death and her commitment to work for the people she won the election with a whopping 29,909 votes majority.
+She was pushed into politics after her husband had died in a road accident.
+She contested the 2000 by election on a Congress ticket from Chevella assembly constituency against KLR who is an industrialist and politician.
+She won the election with a majority of 29,909 votes.

 2004 general elections

-This election, she showed her hard-working nature to her constituents.
-In this election, she beat the TDP candidate by bettering her previous margin from Chevella.
-This time she won with a majority of 41,585 votes.
-Consequently, YSR inculcated her into the Cabinet as Minister of Mines and Geology.
+In 2004, she beat the TDP candidate and won the Chevella seat.
+She won with a majority of 41,585 votes.
+Consequently, YSR inducted her into the Cabinet as Minister of Mines and Geology.

 2009 general elections

 This election happened just after the constituency delimitation.
 As a result of this, her bastion Chevella constituency was changed to be an SC-reserved constituency.
 This resulted in her changing her constituency to the newly formed Maheshwaram (Assembly constituency).
 Though she moved few days prior to the election to the new constituency, she beat the local stalwart Teegala Krishna Reddy by a margin of 8000 votes.
 Thus, she became the first female Home Minister of Andhra Pradesh and a first female home minister to any state in India.